 However what matters most is what our families think...

 “The commitment and energy of the staff to the education and wellbeing of the children is unwavering.
 They are constantly seeking new experiences, activities and areas of learning for the children, guided by the children's own interests and through play.
-Our son loves telling us about the latest activities he's done at preschool and he is very proud when he explains how his idea was pursued or what his achievements were.
-We also appreciate the involvement we have had as parents.
-Despite the inevitably rushed drop offs and pick-ups in the working week, the weekly diary updates of the children's activities, the family events at the centre and the parents' social nights have all helped us make friends, settle in to Ku-ring-Gai and feel part of KU and local community.” – KU Bradfield Park parent
+Our son loves telling us about the latest activities he's done at preschool and he is very proud when he explains how his idea was pursued or what his achievements were.” – KU Bradfield Park parent

 Each KU centre is unique.
 The best outcomes for children are created within relationships and interactions between children and staff, and children and their families, not within four walls.
 We work hard to create beautiful, interesting, homelike learning environments for children – whatever our setting.